ANFA Complex: ANFA House

 In 2005, following the construction of three regional training facilities under Project l, the second project submitted by the All Nepal Football Association consisted of a national technical centre offering accommodation for players and officials, a gymnasium, a recuperation zone, meeting rooms and classrooms, a medical centre, a kitchen and dining rooms, and a training pitch.
 Situated in the west of Kathmandu (Lalitpur), the complex was planned to be primarily made available to football novices and emerging young talent.
 The association intended to hold regular, long-term training programs there.

-In Goal Project II, FIFA provided the All Nepal Football Association USD $400,000 (with a further $400,000 from the FAP and Association) for upgrading ANFA House at ANFA Complex along with the completion of the ANFA Technical Center, Chyasal.
+In Goal Project II, FIFA provided the All Nepal Football Association US$400,000 (with a further US$400,000 from the FAP and Association) for upgrading ANFA House at ANFA Complex along with the completion of the ANFA Technical Center, Chyasal.
 The contractors (KC Construction, a construction group of Bhaktapur) were approved by FIFA.
 Alongside this, ANFA was given the assurance of a Goal-III project if the construction work will finish by March 2011.
 After 10 months of construction, a 2-storey hostel was built to house up to 60 players at a time.
-In total, FIFA Goal Project II in Nepal costed $800,000.
+In total, FIFA Goal Project II in Nepal costed US$800,000.